attr-encrypted/attr_encrypted/README.markdown

 #### Procs as keys ####

-You can pass a proc object as the `:key` option as well:
+You can pass a proc/lambda object as the `:key` option as well:

 	class User
 	  attr_encrypted :email, :key => proc { |user| ... }